DavidePanza/local_RAG/readme.md

 ---

 ## 📌 Overview
-This code provides a way to use Retrieval-Augmented Generation (RAG) with Streamlit as the user interface (UI), integrating Ollama models and ChromaDB on a local machine.
+This code provides a way to use RAG on your local machine using Streamlit as UI to improve user experience.
+It integrates Ollama models together with ChromaDB database to store contaxtual informations.
 It allows users to:
 - Upload multiple text files to build a knowledge base which can be accessed by the LLM
 - Retrieve relevant knowledge using RAG with Ollama models
 - Generate AI-powered responses based on user queries